andyly25/FullStack/t5_CS_fundamentals/Terminologies/README.md

         - *pluggability and debugging ease*: if problems with obj, can remove and use another obj instead
 - **Class**
     - blueprint or prototype from which objects are created.
+        - describes the details of an object
     - modeling the state and behavior of an object
+    - composed of 3 things:
+        - name
+        - attributes
+        - operations
 - **Constructors**
 - **Inheritance**
     - inherits commonly used state and behavior from other classes
     - each class allowed have one direct superclass
         - superclass has potential for unlimited num of subclassess
         - Bike is superclass of MountainBike and RoadBike
+    - ability to extend components without any knowledge of the way in which a class was implemented
 - **Interface**
     - contract between a class and the outside world, enforced by compiler
     - class implementing interface provides all behaviors of that interface